Most romantic comedy movies like When Harry Met Sally revolve around belligerent sexual tension.

 The various love stories and the ramified connections between the characters lead to its surprising and slightly wild ending.

 5. The Big Sick (2017)

-The Big Sick tells the real-life story of Pakistan-born comedian Kumail Nanjiani (Silicon Valley) and his screenwriter wife Emily V. Gordon (the two wrote the script).
+The Big Sick tells the real-life story of Pakistan-born comedian Kumail Nanjiani (Silicon Valley) and his screenwriter wife Emily V. Gordon (the two who wrote the script).

 Kumail tells jokes for a living and has a lot of material to tell his jokes.
 For example, his crazy family, trying to live in America as if they were still in Pakistan, the “potential brides” his mother designates for him, or the delusional partner he shares an apartment with.
 Emily is studying psychology.
 When she arrives at the comedy club and sees Kumail on stage, a routine affair begins between them that ends in anger and slamming doors.
 But, then the story gets an unexpected turn.

 There is certainly a love story here that brings back to life the romantic comedy genre.
-The Big sick is similar to When Harry and Sally, it breaks the boundaries of the genre, It’s an honest reflection on today’s dating scene.
+The Big Sick is similar to When Harry and Sally, it breaks the boundaries of the genre, It’s an honest reflection on today’s dating scene.
 The love story corresponds with the spirit of the period.
 There are plenty of references to popular culture.

-The genre is not dead yet and it lives within small budget independent movies.
+The genre is not dead yet and it lives within small-budget independent movies.